pyscf/pyscf.github.io/source/theory/dft.rst

 Introduction
 ============
-The Kohn-Sham density functional theory (KS-DFT) is implemented as derived classes of the :class:`pyscf.scf.hf.SCF` class, thus, the methods and capabilities introduced in :numref:`theory_scf` also apply to the :mod:`dft` module.
+Kohn-Sham density functional theory (KS-DFT) is implemented through derived classes of the :class:`pyscf.scf.hf.SCF` class, thus, the methods and capabilities introduced in :numref:`theory_scf` also apply to the :mod:`dft` module.